Night Journey (ballet): Theme, synopsis and original cast

 Graham based the 30-minute-long ballet on a fragment of Sophocles' Oedipus Rex.
 Original program notes explain "the action takes place in Jocasta's heart at the instant when she recognizes the ultimate terms of her destiny."

 The original cast members were Graham in the role of Queen Jocasta and Erick Hawkins as King Oedipus.
 Mark Ryder as the blind Seer (Tiresias) was accompanied by the Daughters of the Night (Furies), a chorus of six women: Pearl Lang, Yuriko, Ethel Winter, Helen McGehee, Natanya Neumann and Joan Skinner.

 The piece opens with Jocasta standing at extreme stage right illuminated in a conical spotlight.
 She twists slowly, holding aloft a loop of rope with which she intends to kill herself.
 At the first performance, a sustained note from the orchestra's horns created a mood of impending doom.
 But, when the sound ceased, Jocasta recoiled in horror.
 Hastening to her room, she collapsed on the bridal bed.
 The ballet was reworked shortly after its debut.
 In the revised version, Jocasta's suicidal thoughts are interrupted by the entrance of the Seer, followed by the Furies.
 After wrestling briefly with the oracle, she retreats to her bed to assess her life.

 As she relives her past in flashback, she sees her husband/son as a young man.
 She remembers him as a triumphal young warrior, surrounded by an adoring public bearing black laurel leaves.
 He performs a dance of the domineering suitor, she one of acquiescence.
 Wrapping her in his cloak, Oedipus and Jocasta engage in what appears to be an exchange of vows.
 In the pas de deux that follows, Jocasta embraces Oedipus, in gestures both maternal and sexual.
 At the duet's culmination, the pair wrap themselves in a tangle of rope atop their marriage bed, the rope representative of umbilical cord as well as the tie that binds their marriage.

 The pair is interrupted by the Seer, who breaks their bond, symbolically and literally, with his staff.
 Jocasta then recalls the Seer's revelation of her true relationship with Oedipus.
 Forced to drop the rope connecting them, the couple performs a dance of realization and shame.
 In the original production, Oedipus hoisted and rotated a painted plywood eye, blue on one side, bloodied on the other, as a portent of his fate.
-The prop was later eliminated as unnecessarily redundant.
+The prop was later eliminated as redundant.
 The desolate king removes the brooch fastening Jocasta's cloak, gouging out his eyes and groping his way offstage.
 The queen removes her cloak, the symbol of her sovereignty, winds the rope around her neck and falls lifeless to the floor.